yoshisuga/MAME4iOS/iOS-res/help.md

 ## PORT CREDITS

-Port to iOS by David Valdeita (Seleuco)
+Original port to iOS by David Valdeita (Seleuco)

 Ongoing maintenance, enhancements and modernization by: Yoshi Sugawara and Todd Laney